apache/nuttx/configs/sama5d4-ek/README.txt

    2014-8-30: Retesting today I am seeing a strange behavior:  Serial
        output is coming out in chunks with delays between the chunks.
 It appears that something is not good in the serial port configuration.
-       I see no such chunky behavior in, for example, grahics output.
+       I see no such chunky behavior in, for example, graphics output.
+   2014-9-17: I do not see that chunked output behavior.
+However, I do
+       notice that the serial output is sluggish if there is not network cable connected.
+When the network connected the serial output is
+       responsive:  Something must be keeping the system too busy when there is not network (probably the network monitor).

   nxwm: